Category Archives: DANCING IN THE CABBAGE PATCH

 STOVES

-Pine Mountain was fortunate to have a superbly equipped kitchen in the Old Laurel House and there the coal stove was a central source of fresh baked breads.
+Pine Mountain was fortunate to have a superbly equipped kitchen in the Old Laurel House, and there the coal stove was a central source of freshly-baked breads.
 The kitchen was staffed with a dietitian who was an important member of both the dietary health of the school and the homemaker educational programs during the Boarding School years.

 The Pine Cone, Dec.
 1934